 This new facility has an emergency room, three surgical theaters, laboratory & radiology diagnosis units, an outpatient consultation area, hemodialysis and chemotherapy treatment units, a delivery room and neonatal ward, and eight private impatient rooms.
 The complex also houses commercial modules for diverse medical services.

-Still under construction is Ribera Medical Center.
-Scheduled to open in 2020 on the Ajijic/Chapala Libramiento, it will provide full hospital services, including emergency room service & operating theaters.
+Ribera Medical Center opened in 2020 on the Ajijic/Chapala Libramiento, it will provide full hospital services, including emergency room service & operating theaters.

-Also under construction a brand new Cardiac & Dermatology Clinic on the West end of Ajijic on the Carretera, near The Waffle House.
+Also brand new — a Cardiac Center & Dermatology Clinic on the West end of Ajijic on the Carretera, near The Waffle House.
 This hospital will provide minimally-invasive care to patients with cadiovascular diseases, and will be an excellent local alternative for stroke and cardiac care that is currently often referred to specialists in Guadalajara.

 With doctors’ visits and common medical procedures costing perhaps a fourth of what they do in the U.S., many expats just pay out of pocket.